Note: Spoiler Alert below for the movie Gravity

 Stone enters the ISS via an airlock and she maneuvers the capsule away from the ISS, the tangled parachute tethers prevent Soyuz from separating from the station until she spacewalks outside to release the cables (one of many symbols of Stone’s prior baggage that she needs to let go of).
 Stone aligns the Soyuz with Tiangong but discovers the craft’s thrusters have no fuel.
 Despairing, Stone begins decompression of the cabin in order to commit suicide by painless hypoxia.
 As she begins to lose consciousness, Stone has a hallucination of Kowalski (who is presumably already dead) appearing and telling her to use the Soyuz’s landing rockets to propel the capsule toward Tiangong.
 The image of Kowalski (either in Stone’s imagination or from the spiritual plane) gives Stone the strength to continue.

 Stone enters the Shenzhou capsule and uses it to return to Earth.
 The capsule lands in a lake, but an electrical fire inside the capsule forces Stone to attempt an evacuation.
 As water rapidly fills the cabin, Stone attempts to escape.
-Here is where my artistic interpretation takes over: unlike the directors’ intent or most (but not all) viewers, I actually believe the story is better if Stone dies at this point. what my interpretation differs from the general one.
-I actually believe Stone drowns in the cabin in the lake.
+Here is where my artistic interpretation takes over: unlike the directors’ intent or most (but not all) viewers, I actually believe the story is better if Stone drowns in the space capsule in the lake.

 Stone eventually emerges (symbolically in my interpretation) from the capsule and sinks to the bottom of the lake.
 She then sheds the baggage of her spacesuit and ascends towards the surface, accompanying by fish, reptiles and amphibians, which are obvious evolutionary references.
 The evolutionary imagery continues as she exits the water on all fours before standing upright and taking her first shaky steps onto a beautiful island, which is the symbolic heaven, which is the dimension of reality waiting on the other side of this existence.